Cache (computing): Time aware least recently used

-Least frequent recently used (LFRU)
+Least frequent recently used

-The Least Frequent Recently Used (LFRU) cache replacement scheme combines the benefits of LFU and LRU schemes.
-LFRU is suitable for 'in network' cache applications, such as Information-centric networking (ICN), Content Delivery Networks (CDNs) and distributed networks in general.
+The least frequent recently used (LFRU) cache replacement scheme combines the benefits of LFU and LRU schemes.
+LFRU is suitable for network cache applications, such as ICN, CDNs and distributed networks in general.
 In LFRU, the cache is divided into two partitions called privileged and unprivileged partitions.
-The privileged partition can be defined as a protected partition.
+The privileged partition can be seen as a protected partition.
 If content is highly popular, it is pushed into the privileged partition.
-Replacement of the privileged partition is done as follows: LFRU evicts content from the unprivileged partition, pushes content from privileged partition to unprivileged partition, and finally inserts new content into the privileged partition.
-In the above procedure the LRU is used for the privileged partition and an approximated LFU (ALFU) scheme is used for the unprivileged partition, hence the abbreviation LFRU.

-The basic idea is to filter out the locally popular contents with ALFU scheme and push the popular contents to one of the privileged partition.
+Replacement of the privileged partition is done by first evicting content from the unprivileged partition, then pushing content from the privileged partition to the unprivileged partition, and finally inserting new content into the privileged partition.
+In the above procedure, the LRU is used for the privileged partition and an approximated LFU (ALFU) scheme is used for the unprivileged partition.
+The basic idea is to cache the locally popular content with the ALFU scheme and push the popular content to the privileged partition.

 Weather forecast

-Back in 2010 The New York Times suggested "Type 'weather' followed by your zip code."
-By 2011, the use of smartphones with weather forecasting options was overly taxing AccuWeather servers; two requests within the same park would generate separate requests.
-An optimization by edge-servers to truncate the GPS coordinates to fewer decimal places meant that the cached results from the earlier query would be used.
+In 2011, the use of smartphones with weather forecasting options was overly taxing AccuWeather servers; two requests from the same area would generate separate requests.
+An optimization by edge-servers to truncate the GPS coordinates to fewer decimal places meant that the cached results from a nearby query would be used.
 The number of to-the-server lookups per day dropped by half.

 Software caches

 Disk cache

 While CPU caches are generally managed entirely by hardware, a variety of software manages other caches.
-The page cache in main memory, which is an example of disk cache, is managed by the operating system kernel.
+The page cache in main memory is managed by the operating system kernel.

-While the disk buffer, which is an integrated part of the hard disk drive or solid state drive, is sometimes misleadingly referred to as "disk cache", its main functions are write sequencing and read prefetching.
-Repeated cache hits are relatively rare, due to the small size of the buffer in comparison to the drive's capacity.
-However, high-end disk controllers often have their own on-board cache of the hard disk drive's data blocks.
+While the disk buffer, which is an integrated part of the hard disk drive or solid state drive, is sometimes misleadingly referred to as disk cache, its main functions are write sequencing and read prefetching.
+High-end disk controllers often have their own on-board cache for the hard disk drive's data blocks.

 Finally, a fast local hard disk drive can also cache information held on even slower data storage devices, such as remote servers (web cache) or local tape drives or optical jukeboxes; such a scheme is the main concept of hierarchical storage management.
-Also, fast flash-based solid-state drives (SSDs) can be used as caches for slower rotational-media hard disk drives, working together as hybrid drives or solid-state hybrid drives (SSHDs).
+Also, fast flash-based solid-state drives (SSDs) can be used as caches for slower rotational-media hard disk drives, working together as hybrid drives.